Garrett Cooper Player Props: Marlins vs. Cardinals

 Garrett Cooper At The Plate

-- Cooper has nine doubles, a triple, 10 home runs and 14 walks while hitting .244.
+- Cooper is batting .251 with nine doubles, a triple, 11 home runs and 15 walks.

-- Cooper has picked up a hit in 41 of 64 games this year, with multiple hits 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.